oroinc/documentation/user/back-office/system/integrations/payment-integration/ingenico/index.rst

 .. hint:: This section is a part of the :ref:`Payment Configuration <user-guide--payment>` topic that provides the general understanding of the payment concept in OroCommerce.

-.. hint:: The feature requires extension, so visit Oro Marketplace to download the |InfinitePay extension| and then use the composer to :ref:`install the extension to your application <cookbook-extensions-composer>`.
+.. hint:: The feature requires extension, so visit Oro Marketplace to download the |Ingenico extension| and then use the composer to :ref:`install the extension to your application <cookbook-extensions-composer>`.

 To configure the integration between Ingenico and OroCommerce, follow the steps outlined below: